 - a.
 When counsel has been appointed, the assigned pretrial services officer will provide counsel notice and a reasonable opportunity to attend any interview of the defendant by the pretrial services officer prior to the initial pretrial release or detention hearing. - b.
-Unless it is not practicable, the pretrial services officer will not conduct the pretrial services interview of a financially eligible defendant until counsel has been appointed, unless the right to counsel is waived, or the defendant otherwise consents to a pretrial services interview without counsel.
+The assigned pretrial services officer will not conduct a pretrial services interview of a defendant without the participation or consent of counsel.